Scott Palguta was introduced as the third head coach in program history on Feb. 6, 2015.

 Prior to joining CC for the 2013 season, Palguta played four seasons as a defender with the Colorado Rapids of Major League Soccer.
 He signed with Colorado in 2009 and was part of the 2010 team that won the MLS Cup.

-Jonathan Hood was named assistant coach in March of 2018 after a three-year stint at St. Lawrence University.
+Jonathan Hood was named assistant coach in March of 2018, after a three-year stint at St. Lawrence University where he served as the assistant coach and recruiting coordinator.

 Assistant Coach – Goalkeepers